NativeScript/docs-v7/quick-start/setup/ab-setup/ab-cli-setup.md

 position: 4
 ---

-# Set Up the AppBuilder Extension for Visual Studio
+# Set Up the AppBuilder Command-Line Interface

 With the [AppBuilder command-line interface](http://www.telerik.com/appbuilder/command-line-interface) you can use the cloud services provided by AppBuilder paired with an IDE or text editor of your choice.
 If you are an avid Sublime Text user, you can pair the AppBuilder CLI with the [AppBuilder package for Sublime Text](http://www.telerik.com/appbuilder/sublime-text-package).